eslint/eslint/docs/rules/accessor-pairs.md

-# Enforces getter/setter pairs in objects (accessor-pairs)
+# Enforces getter/setter pairs in objects and classes (accessor-pairs)

 It's a common mistake in JavaScript to create an object with just a setter for a property but never have a corresponding getter defined for it.
 Without a getter, you cannot read the property, so it ends up not being used.